-Chairs: Yenca Migoya Orue' (ICTP, Italy), Claudio Cesaroni (INGV), Bruno Nava (ICTP, Italy) This session will accommodate all BSS topics in a poster presentation format.
+Chairs: Yenca Migoya Orue' (ICTP, Italy), Claudio Cesaroni (INGV), Bruno Nava (ICTP, Italy)

+This session will accommodate all BSS topics in a poster presentation format.
 This poster session will allow participants to disseminate research results and discuss in an interactive forum.
-Please submit your abstract to this session if you prefer a poster presentation.
-Due to limited oral presentation time slots and depending on the volume of accepted papers for each session, some authors will have the option to present their work in a poster format instead of an oral presentation.
-The poster session will also include the presentations by the students attending the pre-symposium Capacity Building Workshop.
+If you prefer a poster presentation, please submit your abstract in one of the other sessions and select "present a poster".
+Due to limited oral presentation time slots and the number of papers for each session, some accepted papers that cannot fit in as oral presentations will be offered an opportunity to present the paper in a poster format.
+The poster session will also include the presentations by the student attending the Pre-Symposium Capacity Building Workshop.